HIST 1777 — Disasters and History

 This history seminar provides graduate students with an advanced introduction in the historical study of modern technology.
 Focusing on three main themes – materiality, identity, and social order – the course probes the place of technology in the project of modernity.
 Recent offerings have concentrated on the “technological self” as a focal point for these themes.

-This is a history course exploring how our trust in machines, its sources, forms and meanings, has helped define modernity.
+This course explores the history of our trust in machines — its sources, forms and meanings — over the last three centuries.
 It uses those investigations to guide students through the conceptual challenges involved in thinking about, and writing about, the historical entanglements between machines and humans.